samba-in-kubernetes/sit-environment/docs/backends.md

   - `tasks/main.yml` should define the tasks required to install the backend in a node and create the volume.

+  - `tasks/new_volume.yml` should create a new volume and optionally mount it.

+  - `tasks/new_share.yml` should create a new samba configuration file for a samba share.

 ### Configure CTDB

 A new file `vagrant/ansible/roles/ctdb.setup/tasks/<backend>/main.xml` must be